PistachioPony/gamesparks-docs/Documentation/Configurator/Segments.md

 ![](img/Segments/1.png)

-Segments and their respective values can be set within the Segments area: ![Screen Shot 2014-12-09 at
+Segments and their respective values can be set within the Segments area:

 ![](img/Segments/2.png)